Chicago win first WNBA title with 80-74 win over Phoenix

 Associated Press

+CHICAGO (AP) — Candace Parker returned home to bring Chicago a championship.
+She did just that leading the Sky to the franchise’s first title.

-CHICAGO (AP) — Allie Quigley scored 26 points and Candace Parker added 16 points, 13 rebounds and five assists to help Chicago win its first WNBA championship with a 80-74 victory over the Phoenix Mercury on Sunday.
+Allie Quigley scored 26 points and Parker added 16 points, 13 rebounds and five assists and Chicago beat the Phoenix Mercury 80-74 on Sunday in Game 4.

+“We were down nine, down 11 and we stayed with it,” Parker said.
+“So proud of this group.
+Sloot doing what she does all year.
+Allie its amazing.”

 Courtney Vandersloot added 10 points and 15 assists for the Sky, who won the series 3-1, rallying from a 72-65 deficit with 4:42 left.
 Chicago scored the next nine points to take a two-point lead on Stefanie Dolson’s layup.
 She then added another basket to make it 76-72 with 45.8 seconds left.